OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/README.md

-## What is an Entity types / Archetype?
+## What is an Entity type / Archetype?

 An Entity Types is a unique combination of component types.
 The Entity API uses the entity type to group all entities that have the same sets of components.